 Kleine Schönbuschallee 1

-For groups it is possible to book guided tours in English and French on the exhibition and the garden (telephone booking required).
+For groups it is possible to book guided tours in English and French on the garden exhibition and the park (telephone booking required):

 Bus to "Park Schönbusch"

 Car park at the park entrance